tvanantwerp/tomvanantwerp.com/packages/eleventy/src/coding-questions/leetcode-070-climbing-stairs.md

 Looking at the examples should hopefully give a clue: we're dealing with a Fibonacci sequence!

 If we've got one step, then there's one way to climb it—in a single step.
-Two steps, two ways: step once two times, or step two steps one time.
+Two steps, two ways: step once two times, or step twice one time.
 Three steps, and we can step once three times, or one step one time and two steps one time and vice versa for three total unique step sequences.
+Below is a breakdown of this pattern for a few more numbers:

 ```
 n = 0 => 0